backslash-f/observable-websocket-client/README.md

 # swift-trader-websocket
-A Swift package for connecting and trading on crypto exchanges such as Kucoin and Binance using [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
+A Swift package for connecting to crypto exchanges such as  Kucoin and Binance via [WebSocket](https://en.wikipedia.org/wiki/WebSocket).